papiche/Astroport.ONE/docs/README.NostrTube.md

 - ✅ Main file CID (no redundant IPFS upload)
 - ✅ Thumbnail CID (if available from original)
 - ✅ Animated GIF CID (if available from original)
-- ✅ Video metadata (duration, dimensions, codecs)
+- ✅ Video metadata (duration, dimensions, codecs) - extracted from original info.json

 **What is created new:**
 - 🆕 **New NOSTR event** (kind 21/22) with new event ID